kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

   kubectl
   </summary>

-1. Create a Kyma Subscription custom resource (CR) to subscribe it to the `order.deliverysent.v1` event type from Commerce mock:
+1. Create a Subscription custom resource (CR) to subscribe it to the `order.deliverysent.v1` event type from Commerce mock:

    ```bash
    cat <<EOF | kubectl apply -f  -